McKinney Vento Homeless Assistance

 If your family lives in any of the following situations:

-- In an abandoned building, trailer, or other inadequate accommodations
+In a car, RV, park, campsite or other inadequate accommodations

-Then, your preschool-aged and school-aged children have certain rights or protections under the McKinney-Vento Homeless Education Assistance Act.
+Then, your preschool-aged and school-aged children may qualify for certain rights or protections under the McKinney-Vento Homeless Education Assistance Act.

 Student Housing Questionnaire (Spanish)